 Purple Heart Day Celebrates Patriotism

-It all began with General George Washington, the Commander in Chief of the Continental Army on August 7th, 1782.
-He was responsible for creating the “Badge for Military Merit” for patriotism.
+It all began with General George Washington, the Commander in Chief of the Continental Army, on August 7, 1782.
+He created the “Badge for Military Merit” for patriotism.

-The badge originally consisted of a heart-shaped piece of silk with a narrow edge of silver.
-Across the face the word Merit was stitched in silver.
+The badge initially consisted of a heart-shaped silk piece with a narrow silver edge.
+Across the face, the word Merit was stitched in silver.

 Military Merit Badge to Purple Heart Award